colinstephen/colinstephen.github.io/index.md

 - (MIMA) Elected member of the Institute of Mathematics and its Applications (IMA)
 - (MBCS) Professional member of BCS, the Chartered Institute for IT
-- (FHEA) Fellow of Advance HE, the professional body for Higher Education professionals
+- (FHEA) Fellow of Advance HE, the body for Higher Education professionals

 ## Education